-Lecturers: Prof. P.J. de Jong, Prof. R. de Jong, Prof. P.L.C. van Geert and procedural learning, and of their applications in various domains.
+Lecturers: prof. dr. P.J. de Jong ,prof. dr. R. de Jong ,prof. dr. P.L.C. van Geert procedural learning, and of their applications in various domains.

-Contact: Prof. R. de Jong
+Contact: prof. dr. R. de Jong

 Objective: To provide an overview of the key principles and theories of declarative and theories of various forms of declarative and procedural learning, and with their implementation in the brain.
 The other half of the lectures will deal with possible applications of this knowledge in the domains of education, training, rehabilitation, and therapy.
 Each week, students prepare and submit an essay based on the assigned readings.
 After the lecture, they review this essay and hand in a second, revised and improved version.